Interbotix/interbotix_ros_rovers/interbotix_ros_xslocobots/interbotix_xslocobot_nav/README.md

 There are three ways this package can be used.
 One way is to build a map from scratch and have the robot perform SLAM.
 A second way is to load a pre-built map and continue SLAM.
 Finally, a third way is to load a pre-built map and just do localization.
 Note that the commands below assume the user has a Locobot WidowX 200 robot with the lidar add-on.
 However, any X-Series Locobot will work.
 If no lidar is being used, make sure the `use_lidar` argument is set to `false`.

 #### SLAM From Scratch
-To get SLAM up and runnig from scratch, type the following in a terminal on the robot computer:
+To get SLAM up and running from scratch, type the following in a terminal on the robot computer:
 ```
 $ roslaunch interbotix_xslocobot_nav xslocobot_nav.launch robot_model:=locobot_wx200 use_lidar:=true rtabmap_args:=-d
 ```